shaimole/SAACO3/computing/ElasticBeanstalk.md

 # Elastic Beanstalk

 ## TLDR
 A quick way of hosting application without having to manage infrastructre.
 But you can modify your infrastructure post launch.
 It offers more control than [[AppRunner]].

+Features
+- supports docker
+- app logs are saved to [[S3]]
+- server logs can be enabled and saved to [[s3]] or [[CloudWatch]]